401k loan vs personal loan: which is right for my situation?

 Why choose a personal loan?

-We make it easy to see what loan terms are currently available; you can calculate the total cost of your potential loan based on selected options.
+Rate makes it easy to see which loan terms are available.
+You can calculate the total cost of your potential loan based on selected options.
 Best of all, you can review available rates without affecting your credit score.

-At Rate.com you can securely fill out your online application within minutes, get approved within 60 seconds, and receive your money within 1-2 business days of approval.
-Learn more about available personal loan options from us and apply when personal loans are available in your area.
+With Rate, you can securely fill out your online application within minutes, get approved within 60 seconds and receive your money within one to two business days of approval.
+Learn more about available personal loan options from Rate and apply now!

 All information provided in this publication is for informational and educational purposes only, and in no way is any of the content contained herein to be construed as financial, investment, or legal advice or instruction.
 Rate, Inc. does not guarantee the quality, accuracy, completeness or timelines of the information in this publication.
 While efforts are made to verify the information provided, the information should not be assumed to be error-free.
 Some information in the publication may have been provided by third parties and has not necessarily been verified by Rate.
 Rate its affiliates and subsidiaries do not assume any liability for the information contained herein, be it direct, indirect, consequential, special, or exemplary, or other damages whatsoever and howsoever caused, arising out of or in connection with the use of this publication or in reliance on the information, including any personal or pecuniary loss, whether the action is in contract, tort (including negligence) or other tortious action.